BY LINA KHAN

 If there’s good news for the public, it’s that banks envy these special privileges and are actually supporting a push for more regulation.
 Last year, the Global Financial Markets Association, a lobby group for banks, commissioned a study on whether trading houses are “too-big-to-fail.”
 Hoping it might convince officials to regulate these companies like banks, GFMA abandoned the study after Pirrong, its author, reached a different conclusion.
 The tussle highlights how banks and commodity trading houses have become curious rivals, though the latter still roam entirely unpoliced.

-In July, the Center for European Policy Studies (CEPS) made a case that the commodity trading houses may in fact be “systemically important,” a term officials use for firms whose collapse could threaten economic stability.
+In July, the (CEPS) made a case that the commodity trading houses may in fact be “systemically important,” a term officials use for firms whose collapse could threaten economic stability.
 In recent months, watchdogs have designated insurance giant AIG and General Electric Capital systemically important, alongside big banks and financial institutions, subjecting them to stricter standards.

 The argument that commodity trading houses might be “too-physical-to-fail” has not yet won much traction, and skeptics note that the amount of risky debt banks can hold still dwarfs what traders can manage.
 Still, Diego Valiante, one of the authors of the CEPS report, says the possibility isn’t one we can afford to leave as unknown.
 “Without more transparency, we have no idea what the systemic implications could be,” he said.